Updated on November 9, 2022 | 4 minute read

 However, the most successful retailers are able to move beyond optimising campaigns within just five labels or categories.
 This involves being able to optimise bids on not just five, but dozens of variables, and being able to do so at the product or SKU level.
 For most campaigns this is impossible to do manually: it requires a machine learning platform to analyse, predict and automatically optimise bids and search terms for often thousands, or tens of thousands of SKUs, and being able to do so 24/7.

 Bidnamic’s platform is able to simultaneously compare 108 variables to get an accurate bid price for every single SKU, down to each individual item’s profit margin.
-To find out if it can work for your campaign, book a call with one of our specialist advisers, or click here to see how Bidnamic outperforms Google Smart Shopping.
+To find out if it can work for your campaign, book a demo with one of our specialist advisers, or check out how Bidnamic outperforms Google Smart Shopping.